syncfusion-content/uwp-docs/uwp/SfDataGrid/Getting-Started.md

 ### Creating the project

-Create new Universal Windows Project in Visual Studio to display SfDataGrid with data objects.
+Create new Universal Windows Platform project in Visual Studio to display SfDataGrid with data objects.

 ### Adding control via Designer